 When you think of our mid-back, you need to let your shoulders remain nice and relaxed as your arms are just hanging out.
 The first initial thing that everyone wants to do is jam them down into the position that they think they are supposed to go.
 Initially, it can feel awkward because our upper traps want to constantly pull your shoulders up.
 Start to focus on this connection from the base of your pelvis all the way through the top of your head and you will start to feel this lifting from your mid-back.

-Start to change your reference of what is holding your head up, then all the sudden you can start to work in that area when you do a workout or daily tasks.
+Start to change your reference of what is holding your head up, then all a sudden you can start to work in that area when you do a workout or daily tasks.
 The more you focus on letting your shoulders and arms relax when you move your body as you are lifting tall through your torso + letting your mid-back support you, your chest will start to open and your shoulders will go where they are supposed to go.

 One exercise I want to show is a roll-up.
 It addresses your mid-back a lot but it is also going to work on your full body.
 One thing I really like about roll-ups is that you can focus on articulating your spine to start feeling your mid-back.
 Start with your feet placed underneath your sits bones and relax your shoulders.